JeffRice/reactUI/README.md

   server's `/login` route and goes to the single-page-app's dashboard page.
-Note that the login form is not necessary to develop the other features of the app - when you start the server with a `--no-auth` command-line option, the server's routes do no require a logged-in user's user token.
+Note that the login form is not necessary to develop the other features of the app - when you start the server with a `--no-auth` command-line option, the server's routes do not require a valid user token.

 - A dashboard page that queries the server for the current set of running calculations and displays them in a list, described in more